HeCheng0625/leetcode/readme.md

-## Notes and codes for leetcode exercise.
+## Notes and code for leetcode questions.